Getting-an-eircode-banner

 If a search by address is unsuccessful, use the map to locate the property, if there is a building marker (noted by a pink dot) on the map, there is an Eircode for this address.
 If there is no pink dot on the map at the location:

-• It is possible that your address and its location was not captured yet and thus was not included in the update of the An Post GeoDirectory database.
+• It is possible that your address and its location was not captured yet and thus was not included in the recent update of the An Post GeoDirectory database.

 • It is possible that your address and its location was not fully captured.
 The An Post GeoDirectory database must contain at least 2 lines of the postal address, a principal post town and geographic coordinates for an Eircode to be assigned.